-Potential environmental concern (PEC) sites are where the possibility of a past or current release or the threat of a release of hazardous materials or waste exists.
-PEC sites are defined using the definitions for hazardous waste, material, and substances provided in the California Department of Transportation (Caltrans) initial site assessment guidance document (Caltrans 2006a) and the California Office of State, Project Development Procedures and Quality Improvement in Division of Design, Project Development Procedures Manual, Chapter 18 (Caltrans 2006b).

-Environmental Data Resources (EDR) maintains an extensive database of known and potentially hazardous waste sites, properties, and facilities currently under investigation for potential environmental violations, and sites storing or using hazardous materials.
-Please refer to Appendices A, B, and C of the Palmdale to Burbank Project Section Hazardous Materials and Wastes Technical Report (Authority 2019) for a complete list of databases reviewed by EDR for the six Build Alternatives.

-Sites listed in the EDR database report that were not identified as release sites (for example, a site listed as occupied by a hazardous waste hauler but not as having been the site of a hazardous materials release) were not considered to be potentially affected, based on reasonably available information.
-Orphan sites are those for which there is inadequate or inaccurate information to allow for the sites to be geocoded and mapped at their appropriate location, and include potentially contaminated sites.
-Orphan sites were evaluated to the extent practicable; however, they were not included in the EDR analysis due to the lack of address information.
+PEC sites are where the possibility of a past or current release or the threat of a release of hazardous materials or waste exists.
+PEC sites are identified and were evaluated in the Palmdale to Burbank Project Section Hazardous Materials and Wastes Technical Report (Authority 2019).
+Properties listed in government databases related to storage, handling, spills, releases, and cleanup of hazardous substances (hazardous materials and wastes) and petroleum hydrocarbons were evaluated.
+The list of these properties was obtained from Lightbox Environmental Data Resources (Lightbox EDR), who maintains an extensive database of such properties.
+The properties listed in Lightbox EDR's database include those where hazardous waste, material, and substances as defined in the California Department of Transportation (Caltrans) initial site assessment guidance document (Caltrans 2006a) and the California Office of State, Project Development Procedures and Quality Improvement in Division of Design, Project Development Procedures Manual, Chapter 18 (Caltrans 2006b) were handled, stored, or released.
+A complete list of the properties evaluated by Lightbox EDR for the six Build Alternatives is provided in Appendices A, B, and C of the Palmdale to Burbank Project Section Hazardous Materials and Wastes Technical Report (Authority 2019) along with details about their evaluation.
+Orphan sites listed in the Lightbox EDR report, are those potentially contaminated sites for which there is inadequate or inaccurate information to allow for the sites to be geocoded or mapped at their appropriate location, were evaluated to the extent practicable.
+Some of those sites were recognized as already been identified as PECs; whereas some sites were deemed to be out of the project footprint, or the locations of some sites were not able to be identified based on the limited information available on the Orphan site lists.
+Those sites that were not able to be accurately identified due to insufficient information were not further evaluated.

-This analysis categorizes PEC sites as low, medium, or high priority, based on factors including affected media, contaminants of concern, cleanup status, and proximity to a Build Alternative (Authority 2019).
+The analysis documented in the Palmdale to Burbank Project Section Hazardous Materials and Wastes Technical Report (Authority 2019) categorizes PEC sites as low, medium, or high priority, based on factors including affected media, contaminants of concern, cleanup status, and proximity to a Build Alternative (Authority 2019).
 Table 3.10-3 outlines the ranking criteria used to determine PEC site priority.

-2 Existing educational facilities serve individuals who are particularly sensitive to hazardous materials.

-PEC = potential environmental concern

-1 For the purposes of this analysis, low-priority PEC sites pose a negligible threat to the Build Alternatives and are not discussed.
-Appendix G of the Palmdale to Burbank Project Section Hazardous Materials and Wastes Technical Report (Authority 2019) summarizes low-priority PEC sites within the PEC site RSAs.
+For the purposes of the analysis carried forward from the technical report to this EIR/EIS, low-priority PEC sites summarized in Appendix G of the Palmdale to Burbank Project Section Hazardous Materials and Wastes Technical Report (Authority 2019) were determined to pose a low risk of impact because these low-priority PEC sites include properties where, for example, hazardous materials may have been stored, but where no spills or release have been documented, and where no violations or other indications to suggest potential for releases leading to contamination were discovered.